VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Distinction.md

 	return result
 ```

-In this way, we never create the same node twice, and the resulting graph is automatically reduced.
+In this way, we never create the same node twice.
+Note that we only create new .
 By memoising, we can have at most $w_a \times w_b$ calls to apply at each level, where each call makes 1 node.
-Given that each level has at most $w_a \times w_b$ nodes, our whole $and$ graph has $n \times w_a \times w_b$ nodes.
+Given that each level has at most $w_a \times w_b$ nodes, our complete $and$ graph has no more than $n \times w_a \times w_b$ nodes.